 Good design goes a long way, encourages cyclists to use the parking lot.
 This means good accessibility, limited elevation gain, efficient traffic flows, a safe and light environment and the use of aesthetically beautiful materials.Danny Esselman

 A garage that's good for the environment?

-Esselman stresses the importance of "taking steps to build a better habitat for aquatic life than there was before," because the garage structure will steal part of their home from these creatures.
-I agree with him: the goal of design will have to go far beyond the simple reduction of the environmental impact.
+Esselman stresses the importance of "taking steps to build a better habitat for aquatic life than there was before" because the garage structure will steal part of their home from these creatures.
+I agree with him: the aim of the design will have to go far beyond the simple reduction of the environmental impact.